KitchenChatter/KitchenChatter/README.md

-🚀 Software Engineer | Robotics Enthusiast | Robotics Technician Student
+🚀 QA Engineer | Robotics Enthusiast |

-Hi there! 👋 I'm a passionate Software Engineer in training with a deep interest in robotics and secure systems.
-Currently enrolled in a Robotics Technician program and at San Diego State University, I my day to day is working with robots.
-I bring a unique blend of hands-on project management experience and technical curiosity—especially in autonomous and intelligent systems.
+Hi there! 👋 I'm a passionate QA Engineer in training with a deep interest in automation and secure systems.
+Currently enrolled in a Quality Assurance program and at Triple Ten.
+My day to day is working with robots, and I bring a unique blend of hands-on project management experience and technical curiosity—especially in autonomous and intelligent systems.

 🤖 What drives me?